meom-group/eophis/docs/source/eophis_installation.md

-# PyOASIS
+# Eophis installation

-Quick guide to compile OASIS_V5.0 with the Python API.
+OASIS with the Python API must be installed first.

-## Install OASIS_V5.0
+## OASIS_V5.0

 ### Download OASIS